-- If we are in a hybrid situation we will monitor the status of closures/ability for extracurriculars/activities - If applicable the CCSD return to play phases can be reactivated from the summer. - Potential practice times adjusted to evenings for parent transportation - JV participation will be adjusted as needed
+- Continue protocols from Scenario 1 - If we are in a hybrid situation we will monitor the status of closures/ability for extracurriculars/activities - If applicable the CCSD return to play phases can be reactivated from the summer.

+- Potential practice times adjusted to evenings for parent transportation - JV participation will be adjusted as needed

-If schools are closed, there will be no athletics or extracurricular activities.
+• If schools are closed, there will be no athletics or extracurricular activities.